maliMirkec/personal-website/site/articles/i-just-finished-redesigning-my-site.md

 ## Refreshed design

-{% cldnryimg "light-mode_zpgxn1" "Screenshot of the redesigned site - the light mode" 759 480 %}
+{% cldnryfetch "light-mode_zpgxn1" "Screenshot of the redesigned site - the light mode" %}

 Since I am not a designer, I have started with a couple of prototypes on Codepen: